jgauffin/Griffin.Data/docs/Querying/Queries.md

     public string UserName  { get; set; }
 }

-// The query runner (which executes the query and generates the result). public class ListUsersRunner : ListRunner<ListUsersResultItem>, IQueryRunner<ListUsers, ListUsersResult>
+// The query handler (which executes the query and generates the result).
+//
+// Since query handlers use ADO.NET directly, they are as fast as it gets.
+// (there are a few optimisations left to do, but it should be fast enough as is) public class ListUsersHandler : ListHandler<ListUsersResultItem>, IQueryHandler<ListUsers, ListUsersResult>
 {
-    public ListUsersRunner(Session session) : base(session)
+    public ListUsersHandler(QuerySession session) : base(session)
     {
     }

     public async Task<ListUsersResult> Execute(ListUsers query)
     {
         await using var command = Session.CreateCommand();
-        command.CommandText = @"select *
+        command.CommandText = @"SELECT u.Id, UserName
-                                 from Users";
+                                FROM Users u
+                                JOIN Accounts a ON (u.AccountId = a.Id)
+                                WHERE a.State = 1";

         command.AddParameter("name", query.NameToFind);
         return new ListUsersResult { Items = await MapRecords(command) };
     }

-    protected override void MapRecord(IDataRecord record, ListUsersResultItem item) {
+    // This map method is as fast as ADO.NET gets. protected override void MapRecord(IDataRecord record, ListUsersResultItem item) {
         item.Id = record.GetInt32(0);